The Challenge

 The key components of VLOM strategy is formation of Water Sanitation and Hygiene (WASH), Capacity Building of WASHCOMs on Preventive Maintenance, Water Quality Monitoring & Management of Water Sources, Identification and training of Local Area Mechanics, Creating and establishing linkages for Local Supply Chain mechanisms for spare parts, Advocacy and Linkages with Rural Water and Sanitation Agency (RUWASSA) and Local Governments.

-Maximizing utilization of Government infrastructure thus saving unnecessary duplication and expense.
+Maximizing the utilization of Government infrastructure thus saving unnecessary duplication and expense.

 Our Programs